SBIOML/coralemg/README.md

 ### On-device evaluation

-The results are printed to the terminal and are also saved into `ondevice_results/` as Numpy archives with keys: accuracy, accuracy_majority_vote, confusion_matrix, confusion_matrix_maj.
+The results are saved into `ondevice_results/` as Numpy archives with keys: accuracy, accuracy_majority_vote, confusion_matrix, confusion_matrix_maj.

 ### End-to-end system